mubeenvr27/MANZAR-Scout-Hunter/README.md

 ## 📖 Overview

 **MANZAR Scout Hunter** is an automated AI agent pipeline designed to continuously scan, download, and audit the latest research papers from ArXiv.
-It acts as an autonomous knowledge-gathering scout for the MANZAR platform (in collaboration with SUPARCO and FFC), specifically focusing on identifying novel techniques for **Neem tree detection, deforestation tracking, flooding analysis, and LULC (Land Use and Land Cover) mapping**.
+It acts as an autonomous knowledge-gathering scout for the MANZAR platform (in collaboration with SUPARCO and Samsung), specifically focusing on identifying novel techniques for **Neem tree detection, deforestation tracking, flooding analysis, and LULC (Land Use and Land Cover) mapping**.

 Currently, the MANZAR platform faces a bottleneck with a baseline **F1-score of 0.48** due to spectral overlap between Neem trees and general vegetation in Sentinel-2 (Red-Edge/NIR) imagery.
 This project automates the search for architectural tweaks (e.g., Attention Gates, SAM2 integration) to help us reach our target **F1-score of 0.70+**, all while ensuring models can comfortably run inference on an **NVIDIA T4 GPU**.